Joe77888/AutoMedicalQA/readme.md

 ## How to use

 #### 0. Download data/checkpoint
 Due to size limit, data and checkpoint cannot be uploaded to github.
 Thus, we will provide the google drive link for you to download.
-Download the data and ckeckpoint folder, place it in the right place.
+Download the data and ckeckpoint folder, place it in the right place.<br>
 data: https://drive.google.com/file/d/1pfOR1sC_eqCaoq6XlpJ0w8OUbVBMlGkV/view?usp=sharing<br>
 checkpoint: https://drive.google.com/file/d/10Fo0x7F_Xe3SHJjZJgKojJs5w3jwplAF/view?usp=sharing
 ```